mthl/guix-artwork/website/posts/managing-servers-with-gnu-guix.md

 machine's SSH daemon.

-Running `guix deploy` with this file would build the "operating system closure" of `%system` -- a bundle of the packages, configuration files, and other dependencies necessary to realize that configuration -- for the architecture specified by `system` (in this case `i686-linux`), send it over SSH to `alyssa-p-hacker.tld`, and then
+Running `guix deploy` with this file would build the "operating system closure" of `os` -- a bundle of the packages, configuration files, and other dependencies necessary to realize that configuration -- for the architecture specified by `system` (in this case `i686-linux`), send it over SSH to `alyssa-p-hacker.tld`, and then